WUBT: The Russellville years

-The move to Nashville and Jazz format
+Move to Nashville; jazz format

 In July 1994, the Beaver brand and format moved to WMJM (the former WCBZ), which became the new WBVR-FM, and to a second station, WVVR in Hopkinsville.
 Keymarket had simultaneously acquired WLAC and WLAC-FM in Nashville, and the Beaver move freed up the 101.1 facility to gear itself toward Nashville as R&B-formatted WJCE-FM, "The Juice".
-Keymarket was then purchased by River City Media in 1995, and Sinclair Broadcast Group then acquired River City in 1996.
+Keymarket was then purchased by River City Broadcasting in 1995, and Sinclair Broadcast Group then acquired River City in 1996.

 The "Juice" format was dropped in December 1996, with the station stunting with Christmas music for the holiday season before flipping to smooth jazz as "Jazzy 101.1" at the start of 1997.
 With this switch, the station's callsign was changed to WJZC.
-Sinclair then unloaded the three Nashville radio stations it had acquired from River City and sold them to SFX Broadcasting in 1997.
+Sinclair then sold the three Nashville radio stations it had acquired from River City and to SFX Broadcasting in 1997.